Explore this Section

 It revelled in a progressive 1960s architectural style; its wide open interiors were decked in white pine and an open staircase bisected the building.
 The exterior was described as resembling a Mississippi steamboat.
 It was originally intended to be the first of two identical buildings side-by-side “like a catamaran” but the second building never materialised.

-The building was designed by Stillman & Eastwick Field and the reinforced concrete structure was described by Pevsner in 1974 as "the best building so far" on campus.
+The building was designed by Stillman & Eastwick Field and the reinforced concrete structure was described by Pevsner in 1974 as "the best building so far" on campus, adding that the "stairway is dramatic and imposing... (and) ends up rather surprisingly on a non-existent and fake third floor.
+For all the viewer knows it continues onward into heaven".
 The extension with a shopping frontage was built in 1974-1975.
 The interior of the ground floor was re-modelled during 2011-2012 and recaptured some of the open and airy atmosphere of the original design.
 The cupola over the ballroom was also reinstated.

 Photo left: Union Shops in 2015.
 The names and types of shops change but there has always been a newsagent, a bookshop, a "supermarket" and at least one bank.
-In 2016 there was a martin;s newsagent, Costa Coffee, a Waterstones bookshop, the supermarket was called Select & Save and the bank was run by Santander; there is also a Well Pharmacy staffed in part by Keele pharmacy students.
+In 2016 there was a Martin's newsagent, Costa Coffee, a Waterstones bookshop, the supermarket was called Select & Save then Costcutter, and the bank was run by Santander; in 2016 a Pharmacy opened, staffed in part by Keele students.

 The popular "Union Square" pub on the corner existed from the mid-1990s until 2009.
 After serving previously as a pizza parlour it was given an American theme.
 The Union Square sign was saved from the rubbish tip by a geneorus benefactor who bought it a charity auction .